limweichiang/environment-sensor-otel/README.md

 (.venv) ~/environment-sensor-otel $ pip install -r requirements.txt
 ```

+## Set Up Open Telemetry Collector

 Install the OpenTelemetry Collector.
 I recommend referring to the [official installation guide](https://opentelemetry.io/docs/collector/installation/#linux).
-In this project, I'm installing and using the **otelcol-contrib collector** instead, it's a variation that includes extensions that are required to transmit telemetry to Grafana Cloud.
+In this project, the **otelcol-contrib** collector is used instead, it's a variation that includes extensions that are required to transmit telemetry to Grafana Cloud.
 This is how it was installed for this project.
 ```
 ~ $ wget https://github.com/open-telemetry/opentelemetry-collector-releases/releases/download/v0.127.0/otelcol-contrib_0.127.0_linux_arm64.deb
 ~ $ sudo dpkg -i otelcol-contrib_0.127.0_linux_arm64.deb